mattihicks/mattihicks/ultrasound-work.md

           <li class="objectiveResearchList">W. Brunette; <span style="font-family:GT-Walsheim-Medium">M. Hicks</span>; A. Hope; G. Ruddy; R. Anderson; B. Kolko. <a href="../assets/papers/IEEEGHTCUltrasound2011.pdf">"Reducing Maternal Mortality: An Ultrasound System for Village Midwives."</a> IEEE Global Humanitarian Technology Conference (GHTC), October 2011.</li>
         </ol>
 <p>
          Our work broadened the conversation in the medical community about the needs for simplified lower cost medical technology.
 GE, Philips, and other medical device companies became aware of our work.
-In addition, our HCI professor started <a href="http://www.shiftlabs.com/">Shift Labs</a>, a company focused on developing low cost medical technology.</p>
+In addition, our project advisor Beth Kolko started <a href="http://www.shiftlabs.com/">Shift Labs</a>, a company focused on developing low cost medical technology.</p>
         <p>For more about this work, please watch this TEDx presentation from Beth Kolko:</p>
       </div>
     </div>